NikosGavalas/blog/content/posts/anomaly-detection-in-a-one-line-of-bash.md

 , and this prints the score, which is `0.9762313543238387`, a pretty good value.

-Last but not least, we can even choose a threshold and to start flagging the values.
+Last but not least, we can even choose a threshold and start flagging the values.
 This is what an anomaly detector actually does.
 What's the intuition behind this?
 Since the scores are nothing more than the probability of the observation in the Gaussian distribution (the model), we will be flagging the value as anomaly, if this score is lower than a particular threshold, meaning that it is having a low probability of occurring.